erikwiffin/recipes/no-onion-salsa.md

 ## Ingredients

 * 1 hatch pepper
-* ~10 cherry tomatos
-* ~7 cherry tomatos
+* 4 roma tomatos
-* 1/3 cup of lime juice
+* 1 oz of lime juice
 * cumin seeds
+* corriander seeds
+* Red pepper flakes
+* ground cumin
 * ground corriander
+* sugar
 * salt

 ## Directions

-1. Cut pepper into chunks, tomatos in half.
-Put on a pan with cumin seeds and broil until the hatch pepper starts to blacken.
+1. Cut pepper and tomatos into chunks.
+Put on a pan with cumin seeds, corriander seeds, red pepper flakes, and some salt.
+Broil until the hatch pepper starts to blacken.
-2. Chop the remaining tomatos.
-Put all tomatos and pepper into food processor.
-Add lime juice, corriander, and salt.
-Pulse until chopped.
+2. Put the cooked ingredients into food processor.
+Add lime juice, ground spices, sugar, and salt.
+Pulse until blended.
-3. Reduce in a pot until not so liquidy.

 ## Results

-*Way* too lime-y.
-Go with maybe half an ounce next time.
-The extra tomatos and the reduction step probably wouldn't be necessary.
-I also have corriander seeds, so I should have used those at the roasting step.
+Ended up being a little bit too spicy.
+Leave off the red pepper flakes.
+Maybe add them slowly during the food processor step.
+I'd like to swap the sugar for some kind of fruit, maybe pineapple?